The importance of writing in the curriculum

 Whilst focussing on developing key skills, teachers’ planning also aims to make links across the curriculum and uses topic themes, as well as educational visits and special events, to provide real contexts for writing for real audiences.
 We recognise that where children see a purpose, they will be motivated and the quality of their writing will be enhanced.

 In Key Stage 2, all children take part in daily Spelling, Punctuation and Grammar lessons (SPAG).
-The ‘No Nonsense’ spelling programme also continues to be used in Key Stage 2 to support each child towards the end of Key Stage expectations.

 At Lydeard St Lawrence, we follow the cursive font from Reception to Year 6.
 We have a clear handwriting progression in place to support each child.
 Each child takes part in daily handwriting lessons.